la2050/archive/_organizations/college-bridge.md

   - >-
     LA Bridge: Ensuring Under-represented Students Enroll in and Graduate from Colleges in LA County
-project_titles:
-  - 'Future Focus: College and Career Pathways for LA County Students'
-  - >-
-    LA Bridge: Ensuring Under-represented Students Enroll in and Graduate from Colleges in LA County
-project_titles_from_project_ids:
-  - 'Future Focus: College and Career Pathways for LA County Students'
 original_project_titles:
   - 'Future Focus: College and Career Pathways for LA County Students'
   - >-